-- (4) The memorandum and articles of association.
-[1.5] - (5) The certificate of incorporation.
-[1.6] - (6) The amount of, and limitations including exclusions and geographical limitations, of PI cover.
-[1.7] - (7) A copy of the client monies handling procedure.
-[1.8] - (8) The details of the bank mandate signing powers.
-[1.9] - (9) Confirmation that share capital has been received.
-[1.10] - (10) Confirmation as to the origin of sources of funds to support the operations of the applicant.
-[1.11]
+(4) Where appropriate, the application must include the memorandum and articles of association.

+- (5) Where appropriate the application must include the certificate of incorporation. - (6) Unless previously agreed in writing with the Commission the application must also include - (a) the amount of, and limitations including exclusions and geographical limitations, of PI cover; - (b) a copy of the client monies handling procedure; - (c) the details of the bank mandate signing powers; - (d) confirmation that share capital has been received; and - (e) confirmation as to the origin of sources of funds to support the operations of the applicant.

-2.2 Business from sensitive jurisdictions [2]
+2.2 Business from sensitive jurisdictions